 Toxic positivity may suggest you simply put a smile on and act fine.
 That’s not real positivity.

-In every moment, you’re not going to want to be positive.
-There will be times when you want to throw in the towel.
-But even then, choosing your attitude, recognizing the power of positivity, being absolutely present, practicing self-love, and avoiding toxic or unhealthy positivity will better your days and assist through your trials.
+You’re not going to want to develop a positive mental attitude every second of every day.
+There will be times when you want to throw in the towel, but even then, recognizing the power of positivity will better your days and see you through your trials.

 Positivity is about being curious enough to stay for the outcome because you simply believe, hold onto, and trust in yourself and some goodness in this world.
-That’s enough to keep one going, and enough to help them go from surviving to thriving which is where you want to be.
+That’s enough to keep one going, and enough to help them go from surviving to thriving.

-Positivity is contagious.
-It spreads like sunlight over the darkness.
-You can be the source of that sunlight.
+Positivity is contagious and great for your mental health.
+It spreads like sunlight over the darkness, and you can be the source of that sunlight.

 More About Having a Positive Mental Attitude